BEFORE CLIMBING THE MOUNTAIN

 An essential part of your preparation will be to ensure that you are well equipped for your summit attempt.

 It is important that your body is adequately prepared for the physical challenges of Mount Kilimanjaro.

-It is possible to summit Kilimanjaro successfully.
-Many before you have succeeded.
+Many people are able to climb Kilimanjaro without great difficulty. .
 This should be topmost in your mind when preparing for the summit attempt.
-You should always remain in a positive state of mind, but not overly arrogant.
+You should always remain in a positive state of mind, but not overly confident.
 Try to anticipate various different scenarios, which you may possibly encounter on the mountain and try to work out the most suitable course of action, mentally by yourself or even as a group.
 Your mental stamina will, without a doubt, make the really difficult sections, like from Kibo to Uhuru or from Barafu to Uhuru, easier to complete.
 Remember if you are properly equipped, you will be mentally confident for the physical part of Kilimanjaro.

 Adequate travel insurance

-Make sure that you have adequate travel and medical insurance, which will also provide you with cover for the climb up Kilimanjaro.
+Make sure that you have adequate travel and medical insurance which will also cover you for the climb up Kilimanjaro.